stefanjenkner/stefanjenkner.github.io/about/index.markdown

 ---
 layout: default
-title: A developers notebook - about
+title: A developer's notebook - about
 ---

 ### Public Key (OpenPGP):